Lil-PyLogic/python-notes-CLI/README.md

 # python-notes-CLI
-A simple CLI-based ATM simulation with Python
+Simple notes app with file handling in Python